maldoinc/wireup/docs/pages/index.md

 ### ✨ Simple & Type-Safe DI

-Inject services and configuration using a clean and intuitive syntax without boilerplate.
+Inject services and configuration using a clean and intuitive syntax.

 === "Basic Usage"